Why Active Management is Essential to the Markets and Your Portfolio

 Given its value, it’s no surprise that active management remains the primary investment approach around the world.
-Here in the United States, 63% of mutual funds – or $11.4 trillion* --are actively managed, even with the recent growth in index investing.
+Here in the United States, xx% of mutual funds – or $xx trillion –are still actively managed, even with the recent growth in index investing.

 Active management is a part of every investment decision

 Every investment decision involves an element of active management.
-Even the decision to invest in an index fund requires active choices (which fund? how much? when?)
+Even the decision to invest in an index funds requires active choices (which fund? how much? when?)

-Active management and passive funds work well together
+Active management and passive funds work best together